 - Content awareness: Regardless of the storage system, users are provided access to every piece of content they need.

 - Content processing: Content processing comes into play when all documents are processed in a format the enterprise search engine can understand.
-In addition, content is normalized to help expedite accuracy of search results and recall.
+In addition, content is normalized to help ensure the accuracy of search results and recall.

 - Query processing: Any term or interface, such as a web portal, a user enters to perform their queries.